arnoson/kirby-vite/README.md

 import kirby from 'vite-plugin-kirby'

 export default ({ mode }) => ({
+  // During development the assets are served directly from vite's dev server
+  // e.g. `localhost:5173/index.js`, but for production they are placed inside
-  // Needed so that the generated assets have URLs starting with `/dist/` and
+  // the `build.outDir`, `/dist/` in this case.
-  // not `/` in production.
   base: mode === 'development' ? '/' : '/dist/',

   build: {